 Mug cakes are all the rage, and this Fruity Pebbles Protein Mug Cake is low carb, high protein, and ready in minutes!
 Can it get any better??

-Fruity pebbles cereal is the best out there.
-It’s my favorite childhood cereal, favorite adult cereal, favorite cereal in general.
-That's why we had to make this fruity pebble mug cake, and of course we packed it with protein.
+Fruity Pebbles cereal is the best out there.
+It’s my favorite childhood cereal, my favorite adult cereal, favorite cereal in general.
+That's why we had to make this fruity pebble mug cake, and of course, we packed it with protein.
 If you’ve been on our site, you’ve probably seen our fruity pebble protein bars that are all the rage, thanks to this classic cereal!

 Ingredients and Substitution Options